 Public display of affection is generally considered indecent and more so during Ramadan.

-One of the best things about Ramadan here are the night markets and pop-up souks that are great community events to be at.
-With food, traditional souvenirs, lots of shopping opportunities and more, these markets are a lot of fun with family and friends.
+One of the best things about Ramadan here are night markets and pop-up souks that are great community events to be at.
+With food, traditional souvenirs, lots of shopping opportunities and more, these markets are a lot of fun.

 7. Be charitable and friendly

 Ramadan is a time of gratitude and charity, and it won't hurt to be part of it in some way, however small.
-Invite your lesser fortunate acquaintances home to break their fast or stock up on food and water to place in fridges placed across the city.
+Due to COVID-19 protocols this year, donation or charity tents are not allowed.
+However, people can donate digitally through approved charity organisations in the UAE.